sanjaykukutla/adminPortal/Readme.md

 # MEAN Stack Application

-This is a simple MEAN stack application that demonstrates how to build a full-stack web application using MongoDB, Express.js, Angular, and Node.js.
+This is a simple MEAN stack application that demonstrates how to build a full-stack web application using MongoDB, Express.js, React, and Node.js.

 ## Table of Contents